 Social media marketing is about knowing your brand and where you should be seen, heard and actively contributing.
 It also means having your game face on regardless of where that story’s being told.

 Before you go on the voyage of social sharing you have to hone in your brand and your story to ensure it’s consistent across all your platforms.
 Similar to your company boilerplate, this brand story is a brief of what your business stands for and what it does, along with a recognizable logo and contact information.
+You should also understand content pillars for social media as well.

 Too many people are wishing who they are instead of understanding who they are – Gary Vaynerchuk